Spoilers follow for Army of the Dead and Army of Thieves.

 “I think we leave my face in the form of a question mark," he said.
 “And I think that’s where I tried to play it, this space of being interrogative and not a period.
 I didn’t want to be declarative; I wanted to be a question mark at the end.
 If my face could be compared to anything of exclamation, it was that of a question mark.”

-However, in his Esquire interview, Snyder confirmed that Hardwick would be the new ‘Zeus’ if a second Army of the Dead movie becomes a reality.
+However, in an interview with Esquire, Snyder confirmed that Hardwick would be the new ‘Zeus’ if Planet of the Dead becomes a reality.

 Asked about plans for the potential follow-up film’s antagonist, Snyder said: “Yes, Omari would be the new Zeus – and a very scary Zeus.”